protolayer/rpcauth-proto/README.md

 ## Features

 - 🔐 Authentication: Define who can access your services and methods
-- 🎫 Authorization: Control what authenticated users can do using hybrid RBAC (roles and permissions)
 - 🚦 Rate Limiting: Protect your services from abuse with configurable rate limiting strategies
 - 🔒 Field Privacy: Control field-level visibility for sensitive data
 - 🔌 Modular Design: Use only the components you need